jvarah/ME210-final-project/README.md

 # Setup
 Clone the [GitHub repo](https://github.com/jvarah/ME210-final-project.git) and then open the folder with the PlatformIO extension for VS Code.
 A build of main should have no errors.

+# Final report
+See `final-report/` for our images and html file to be published to the ME210 website